-We owe quite a lot to Pope Saint Damasus (305 – 384), the Pope who oversaw the universal Church during the tumultuous era of the lingering Arian crisis from 366 to his death in good old age in 384 – approving the Council at Constantinople which condemned the pernicious heresy for the second time – is perhaps best known for commissioning the great Saint Jerome, his secretary, in 382 to compile the first true ‘official’ Bible, the Latin Vulgate.
+We owe quite a lot to Pope Saint Damasus (305 – 384).
+He was the Pope who oversaw the universal Church during the tumultuous era of the lingering Arian crisis from 366 to his death in good old age in 384 – approving the Council at Constantinople in 381 which condemned the pernicious heresy for the second time.
+He is perhaps best known for commissioning Saint Jerome, his secretary, in 382 to compile the first true ‘official’ Bible, the Latin Vulgate.
 Jerome dedicated his own long life to sifting and translating the vast array of original sources in Hebrew and Greek, in which, through hard labour, he had made himself fluent.

-Damasus had already promulgated the official canon of Scripture at the Council of Rome in the same year: His De libris recipiendis et non recipiendis, a list of the Sacred Books, is identical with that of the much later decree of the Council of Trent in 1546, which set this canon for all time, contrary to Luther and the Protestants, who wanted to remove some that were ‘inconvenient’ to their new-fangled – and new fanged – doctrine.
-The Bible as we know it really is a Catholic book – that is, universal and timeless – whose origins are divine, but whose versions and translations require careful scholarship, research and Magisterial authority.
-Pope Damasus, as a colleague mentioned, is also the Pope who oversaw the transition of the Roman liturgy – that is, the Mass and sacraments – from Greek to Latin, still its official language, if all too rarely heard.
+Damasus had already promulgated the official canon of Scripture at the Council of Rome in the same year: His De libris recipiendis et non recipiendis, ‘the books that should be received, and not received’, is identical with that of the much later decree of the Council of Trent in 1546, which set this canon for all time, contrary to Luther and the Protestants, who wanted to remove some that were ‘inconvenient’ to their doctrine of sola Scriptura, sola fide and sola gratia.
+The Bible as we know it really is a Catholic book – universal and timeless – whose origins are divine, but whose versions and translations require careful scholarship, research and Magisterial authority.
+And while we’re at it, Pope Damasus is also the Pope who oversaw the transition of the whole Roman liturgy – that is, the Mass and sacraments – from Greek to Latin, which still our official language, if all too rarely heard.

-As a young boy, Damasus witnessed the legalization of Christianity under Constantine in February of 313 after that battle on Milvian bridge, and, as an old man, the Faith being made the official religion of the Empire under Emperor Theodosius in the promulgation De Fide Catholica in the same month, February (the 27th to be precise).
+As a young boy, Damasus witnessed the legalization of Christianity under Constantine in February of 313 after that battle on Milvian bridge, and, as an old man, the Faith being made the official religion of the Empire in 380 under Emperor Theodosius, in the promulgation De Fide Catholica in the same month, February (the 27th to be precise).
 Quite the time to live.
 Coincidentally, this day also marks the promulgation of the feast of Christ the King, with Pius XI’s encyclical Quas Primas of 1925.
 Society is, and must be, in some sense ‘Catholic’, governed by Christ and His truth, or it devolves eventually into chaos and disorder – we need not look far for examples.

-But behind all this, Damasus comes across as a pious and holy man, devoted to his religion, a great foe of the au courant heresies, against all those who denied Christ’s divinity, often with ambiguous and misleading language; Apollinarianism, which denied that Christ had a true human soul; and Macedonianism, which denied the divinity of the Holy Spirit.
-Damasus sent legates to the Council of Constantinople in 381, which put paid to these deviations from the Faith.
+Behind all this, Damasus’ legacy echoes through the ages, a pious and holy man, devoted to his religion, a great foe of the au courant heresies, against all those who denied Christ’s divinity, often with ambiguous and misleading language; Apollinarianism, which denied that Christ had a true human soul; and Macedonianism, which denied the divinity of the Holy Spirit.
+Damasus sent legates to the Council of Constantinople in 381, and ensured these heresies died the death they deserved.

 Damasus also fostered devotion to the martyrs and their relics, opening up access to the catacombs – still a hugely popular attraction in Rome – signifying our incarnational as well as spiritual link not only to Christ, but to our ancestors in the Faith.

-One of the greatest of Popes and ’tis ironic that Damasus’ own tomb is lost to history.
+He is one of the greatest of Popes, and it’s ironic that Damasus’ own tomb is lost to history.
 He would likely have preferred it that way, as we honour this all-too-unknown and under-appreciated Pontiff – to whom we have much to thank for the Vulgate Bible, the Latin Mass, and our devotion to saints.
 In this season of watching and waiting, we should nurture and solidify in our own hearts and minds the Faith he helped solidify and hand on, for whose labours we should offer eternal gratitude and praise.